wyounas/wyounas.github.io/_posts/2025-1-13-when-a-simple-concurrent-program-goes-against-all-intuition.md

 Process 1 sets 'temp' to 1, and then Process 2 is scheduled and continues executing until 'n' is set to 9.
 At this point, Process 1 takes over and sets 'n' to 1.
 Process 2 is then scheduled again, setting 'temp' to 2 (because Process 1 had just set 'n' to 1).
-Process 1 resumes execution and continues until it sets 'n' to 9.
+Process 1 resumes execution and exhausts the loop.
 Finally, Process 2 executes once more and, using the value it had set for temp (which was 2), sets 'n' to 2.